 Yes.
-All newborn infants must be given a road-to-health card (preschool card), as this is one of the most important advances in improving the healthcare of children.
+All newborn infants must be given a Road-to-Health booklet, as this is one of the most important advances in improving the healthcare of children.
 The relevant information must be entered at birth.
-Mothers should be told the importance of the card.
-Explain the idea of the road-to-health card to her.
-She must present the card every time the infant is seen by a healthcare worker.
-It is essential that all immunisations be entered on the card.
+Mothers should be told the importance of the booklet.
+Explain the idea of the Road-to-Health booklet to her.
+She must present the booklet every time the infant is seen by a healthcare worker.
+It is essential that all immunisations be entered in the booklet.
 A record of the infant’s weight gain is also very important as poor weight gain or weight loss indicates that a child is not thriving.

-All newborn infants must be given a road-to-health card.
+All newborn infants must be given a Road-to-Health booklet.

 The schedule of immunisations varies slightly in different areas but most newborn infants are given B.C.G. and polio drops within 5 days of delivery.
-It is safe to give polio drops to infants of HIV-positive mothers.
-However, their B.G.G. immunisation is often delayed until it can be established that they are not HIV infected.
+It is safe to give BCG and polio drops to infants of HIV-positive mothers.
 Sick and preterm infants are usually given B.C.G. and polio drops when they are ready to be discharged home.

 Breastfeeding decreases the incidence of gastroenteritis and lowers the infant mortality rate in poor communities.

 Breastfeeding is cheap and ensures an adequate, safe supply of food.
 It therefore decreases the incidence of malnutrition.